snowplow/marketing-attribution-accelerator/content/modeling/modeling_4.md

 post = ""
 +++

 Data from the snowplow_fractribution dbt package should now be in your warehouse.
 Next we need to create the report table.
-There are two ways to to this - by pulling a Docker container image or with Python locally, using the scripts in the `scripts.zip` file below.
+There are two ways to to this - by pulling a Docker container image or with Python locally, using the scripts in the `utils` folder in the dbt package.

-{{% attachments style="blue" %}}
-{{% /attachments %}}

 ***
 {{< tabs groupId="modeling" >}}